In light of current circumstances Sydney Western City Planning Panel meetings will be held online until further notice.

 - Private Infrastructure and Community Facilities

-A comprehensive list of the applications determined by the Sydney Western City Planning Panel is located within Schedule 7 of the State Environmental Planning Policy (State and Regional Development) 2011.
+A comprehensive list of the applications to be determined by the Sydney Western City Planning Panel is located within Schedule 6 of the State Environmental Planning Policy (Planning Systems) 2021.
 Click here to view the policy.

 - Step 1 Development Application (DA) lodged with Council proposing 'regionally significant' development.

 - Step 2 If required, proposal is placed on public exhibition.

 - Step 4 Relevant Planning Panel holds a meeting to make a determination on the DA.
 Proponents and persons who make a submission may address the meeting.
 If no submissions are received, the Planning Panel may determine the application electronically without a public meeting